 Stove Top Version

-In a large soup pot, heat 2 tbsp of olive oil over medium high heat.
+In a large soup pot, heat 2 tablespoon of olive oil over medium high heat.
 Add onions and bell peppers and saute for about 5 minutes.

 Add another 2 tbsp, and add garlic, ground venison, and all the spices to the pot.
 Break apart the ground venison with a wooden spoon.
 If it is too 'dry' at this point add some water/beef broth.
 Sauté for about 10 minutes, or until the venison is browned.